Rwanda cannot stop migrants leaving and attempting fresh journeys to UK

 But she added: “For us, the option of coming to Rwanda is a good one for people who are looking for safety because we will provide that.
 Additionally, they get a legal pathway to stay here, whether or not they are refugees.”

-Ms Makolo said Rwandan officials “do not consider living in Rwanda a punishment or something bad, I don’t see why anyone would”.
+Ms Makolo said Rwandan officials “do not consider living in Rwanda a punishment or something bad, I don’t see why anyone would.

 “People have their own reasons for going to different places,” she added.